 6 Background

-The United Nations Convention on the Rights of Persons with Disabilities (PWD) was adopted by the United Nations General Assembly on 13 December 2006, and was put into effect in 2007.
+The United Nations Convention on the Rights of Persons with Disabilities (PWDs) was adopted by the United Nations General Assembly on 13 December 2006, and was put into effect in 2007.
 This convention requires the ratifying countries to ensure that persons with disabilities enjoy full equality under the law.
-It also explicitly requires them to make provisions for information accessibility of the PWD in some ways.
+It also explicitly requires them to make provisions for information accessibility of PWDs in some ways.

 Television (TV) is a one-way device to receive information.
 From PWD's viewpoint, sufficient accessibility information is not provided.
 In the case of Internet protocol television (IPTV) terminal devices [ITU-T H.720], with multimedia application frameworks [ITU-T H.760] such as [ITU-T H.761] and [ITU-T H.762], it is possible to easily add a variety of accessibility information on the video.
 Furthermore, IPTV terminal devices that support [ITU-T H.721] can display the accessibility information based on [ITU-T H.761] or [ITU-T H.762] without special devices.